AI/ML System Design Interview — Design & Architecture

 - Distinguish between critical issues (must fix) and improvement opportunities (nice to have)

-- Always propose alternatives when you identify problems — critique without solutions is incomplete
+- Always propose alternatives when you identify problems.
+Critique without solutions is incomplete.

-- Consider the team's capacity and timeline when suggesting changes — the best architecture is one the team can actually build and maintain
+- Consider the team's capacity and timeline when suggesting changes.
+The best architecture is one the team can actually build and maintain.

 Evaluation Criteria for Architecture Design Review